 It has been operational since 1 January 2023 and it is wholly controlled by Eni.

 Our solutions for electric mobility

 When it comes to e-mobility, Eni boasts comprehensive solutions.
-In urban centres where the Enjoy car sharing service is available, Eni is expanding its fleet with the introduction of XEV YOYO electric vehicles, starting with Turin, Bologna, Florence and Milan.
+In urban centres where the Enjoy car sharing service is available, Eni Sustainable Mobility is expanding its fleet with the introduction of XEV YOYO electric vehicles, starting with Turin, Bologna, Florence and Milan.
 In addition, with Plenitude Eni is the second largest operator in the field of electric mobility in Italy.
-Plenitude has an extensive network of over 9,000 charging points throughout the country and a goal to expand the network to over 30,000 charging points by 2025.
+Plenitude has an extensive network of over 13,000 charging points throughout Italy and Europe, with the goal to expand the network to over 30,000 charging points by 2026.

 In particular, Eni Live Stations are being transformed into “mobility points” offering alternative energy carriers and services, including a network of Plenitude HPC (High Power Charger) posts available to customers, and thus offer the best use of the refuelling “pit stop”.
 This network is being progressively expanded in Italy and Europe: Eni plans to have HPC posts in 1,000 service stations in Italy and 500 overseas (Germany, Austria, Switzerland, France and Spain) by 2025.

 Collaboration is a fundamental value for Eni.
 Agreements with companies and operators in the transport sector have led to some unique solutions.
 For an increasingly sustainable and circular mobility.